lpsinger/userguide/glossary.rst

     FAR
         False alarm rate, a statistic that is used to describe the significance of a gravitational-wave event.
-It is defined as the rate of accidental events due to detector noise or glitches, in the absence of any astrophysical sources, that are as loud as or louder than the event in question.
+See section
+        :ref:`false alarm rate (FAR) <far-significance>` for details.
+        FAR has units of frequency (one over time).

     FITS
         Flexible Image Transport System, a format for astronomical tables,